 We aim to instil the Pocklington Values and Virtues into all our pupils, to engage with our families and support them in raising the Pocklingtonians of tomorrow and to be open to innovation, conscious of tradition and so secure our Foundation’s future.

-Pocklington School offers a number of scholarships for excellence in academic, music and sporting ability.
+Pocklington School offers several scholarships for excellence in academic, music and sporting ability.
 Scholarships are designed to reward excellence and to celebrate exceptional talent.

-Academic scholarships and exhibitions are available for pupils entering into Pocklington School at Year 7, Year 9 and for entry into the Sixth Form.
-At Year 7, they are awarded to the best performing candidates in the Entrance Assessment.
-At Year 9, there is a Scholarship Examination which is also open, by invitation or request, to internal candidates.
+Academic scholarships and exhibitions are available for pupils entering into Pocklington School at Year 7, Year 9 and Year 12.
+At Year 7, they are awarded to the best performing candidates in the entrance assessment.
+At Year 9, there is a scholarship assessment which is also open, by invitation or request, to internal candidates, and awards will be made to the best performing pupils in this assessment.
 Sixth Form academic scholarships are awarded to the highest performing students at GCSE (internal and external).
-Academic scholars are offered a reduction in day fees throughout their time at school (10% for scholarship, 5% for exhibition).
+In previous years, awards have been offered to those achieving in the region of eight GCSE passes at grade 8/9 and above.

 Disclaimer: Data is provided by the school, ISC is not responsible for inaccuracies